vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 --name vch1
 </pre>

-For more information about the networking options, see the [Options for Specifying a Static IP Address for the Virtual Container Host Endpoint VM](vch_installer_options.md#static-ip) in Virtual Container Host Deployment Options.
+For more information about setting static IP addresses, see the [Options for Specifying a Static IP Address for the Virtual Container Host Endpoint VM](vch_installer_options.md#static-ip) in Virtual Container Host Deployment Options.

 <a name="ip-range"></a>
 ### Configure a Non-DHCP Network for Container VMs###